 The National Curriculum for spelling has a statutory list of spelling (sound) patterns for children to be able to use before the end of Year 1.
 There is a Phonics Screening test that is to be taken by every Year one pupil in England towards the end of Year 1 to assess the children’s knowledge.

-At St. Bede’s in Year One we teach three lessons a week where we learn a different sound each time.
-We revise the previous sounds taught and then introduce a new sound.
+At St. Bede’s in Year One, we teach five lessons a week where we learn a different sound for four of these lessons and the fifth lesson is a consolidation of the week’s sounds along with a spelling test, which is differentiated over three sets.
+In the previous four lessons, we revise the previous sounds taught and then introduce a new sound.
 We then read the sound in words and build our own words with the day’s sound.
 We then move on to writing sentences using our phonics knowledge.
+In Year 2, the Twinkl Phonics Level 6 stage is taught for 30 minutes daily to develop grammar, reading and writing skills in an engaging way.